cge-tubingens/IDEAL-GENOM/README.md

 ## Usage

 The pipeline is easy to use.
-Once installed in the system or in a virtual enviroment one needs to run the following command:
+Once installed on the system or in a virtual enviroment one needs to run the following command:

 ```
 python3 luxgiant-dstream --path_params <path to parameters.JSON>